 Simple English definitions for legal terms

-Read a random definition: controlled time
+Read a random definition: time charter

 An oath of abjuration is when someone promises, by saying a special oath, to give up something important.
 This could be giving up their home country forever, or giving up their right to be a king or queen.
 In the past, people would take this oath if they were in trouble with the law and wanted to avoid punishment.
 If they took the oath, they had to leave their home and never come back.
 If they broke their promise and returned, they would be in big trouble.